Skip to main content

 Facts and Stats

-• In 2019 alone, more than 260,000 buildings, comprising 24 billion square feet of floorspace, used ENERGY STAR Portfolio Manager® tool to measure and track their energy use, water use, and waste and materials.
+• Last year alone, more than 330,000 buildings, comprising nearly 25% of all commercial building floorspace in the U.S., used EPA's ENERGY STAR Portfolio Manager® tool to measure and track their energy use, water use, and waste and materials.

 • On average, ENERGY STAR certified buildings use 35% less energy than typical buildings nationwide.